 Always remember that ritual turning down, and repetition of your offers enough times is expected of you as the host.
 And do not worry: your repeated invitations or offers will not be felt as importunate or patronizing.
 By doing that you show “renqing“ – “being caring and friendly”, which are central values for Chinese that are relevant in business, too.

 Choose an early start for your invitation to a meal, because in China dinner is usually served between 6 and 7 p.m.
 Explain local dishes and what makes them special.
 Your Chinese guests will almost certainly have the impression that in western countries meals are quite sparse and lack some sort of community feeling.
 The mere fact that everyone sits behind his own single plate seems to be very isolating, while in China a large number of various foods are served on platters and everyone helps himself.

 Presumably, your Chinese guests will want to see as much as possible of your country.
 However, short photo stops for individual objects of interest are mostly sufficient.
 Make suggestions on what destinations are attractive for a weekend excursion and help in organizing that.

 Often it is not at all necessary to accompany your Chinese guests; they will have already made arrangements and like to travel alone.
 Still, raise the point and remember the ritual declining!
 Frequently your guests are very grateful if you are at least helpful with tips.

-Chinese business people often travel with a long list of things they are meant to take home for friends and relatives.
-Include such shopping opportunities in your planning, e.g., a trip to the major factory outlet centers.
-Brand-name articles are especially sought after: clothing, cosmetics, watches and jewelry, but some household goods or medical items are also attractive.
+Chinese businesspeople often travel with a long list of things they are meant to take home for friends and relatives.
+Include such shopping opportunities in your planning, e.g., a trip to the major factory outlet centres.
+Brand-name articles are especially sought after clothing, cosmetics, watches and jewellery, but some household goods or medical items are also attractive.